FINA Women's Water Polo World Cup

 The FINA Women's Water Polo World Cup is an international water polo competition contested by women's national water polo teams of the members of FINA, the aquatic sports' global governing body.
 The tournament was established in 1979 with an erratic schedule, was contested every two years from 1989 - 1999, and has been contested every four years since 2002.

+Change Format

-From 2023 on, the tournament will be replacing the FINA Water Polo World League.
+From 2023 on, the tournament replaced the FINA Water Polo World League and changed format.